Travel Tips New York City or New York City Travel Mistakes to Avoid as a Tourist

 12. Paying for the Statue of Liberty Tour.

 Once you arrive at Liberty Island there really isn’t that much to do.
-You just wander around, take a bunch of selfies, and cry because you just took out a second mortgage on your house, just to see Lady Liberty.
+You just wander around, take a bunch of selfies, and cry because you just took out a second mortgage on your house to see Lady Liberty, up close and personal.

 13. Wearing an “I love NY” shirt.

-Okay, I know we all love New York and want to say it loud and say it proud, but not with an I love New York” shirt.
+Okay, I know we all love New York and want to say it loud and say it proud, but not with an “I love New York” shirt.

 Once you wear this shirt, there will be no shortage of seedy New Yorkers trying to swindle you.
-So to avoid this kind of negative attention, wear the shirt once you get home (Click here for a list of souvenirs that you must buy when visiting New York City).
+So to avoid this kind of negative attention, wear this shirt once you get home.

 14. Giving money to beggars or aspiring rappers.

-This happens to me all the time.
-You get on the subway and inevitably, some shaggy looking dude shuffles on through and sings about how his dog ran away, his sister got eaten by a tiger, his mom dated his brother, and his home got step away by a tsunami.
+You get on the subway and inevitably, some shaggy looking dude shuffles on through and sings about how his dog ran away, his sister got eaten by a tiger, his mom dated his brother, and about how his home got swept away by a tsunami.